charisw17/project_lab_data_processing/README.md

-# Project-lab-data-processing
+# Project Lab Data Processing

-Supplementary code for ... at ...
+Supplementary code for Data Processing Pipeline used for Project Lab Report of C. Wardell at TU Graz.

 ## Usage